brejoc/bscdiff/README.md

 \<line in source.changes\>: \<bsc missing in target.changes\> -> \<line from source.changes\>

+# Patterns

+bscdiff looks for the following patterns:

+* bsc#12345
+* CVE-2019-12356
+* U#1234

 ## Building bscdiff

 Since no external dependency was used, you can just do a `go build bscdiff.go`.

+# Issues and Contributions

+If you've got issues or questions please don't hesitate to open an issue.
+If you'd like to improve something or found a bug and you want to fix it, just open a pull request.

+## License

+MIT